Donald Trump: Is This the Most Dangerous Man In America?

 - fascist underpinnings.

-Although I acknowledge I am not a Republican, I have voted for Republicans previously (mostly down ticket).
+Although I acknowledge I am not a Republican, I have voted for Republicans previously (mostly down ticket, likely never again).
 Even as a moderate Democrat, I am saddened and aghast that Republicans have allowed this self-aggrandizing hate-monger to hijack the Party of Lincoln, the "Grand Old Party," their beloved Party of Reagan.
-It's like watching a slow motion suicide at the hand of a Machiavellian madman.
+It's like watching a slow-motion suicide at the hand of a Machiavellian madman.

 America is better than this.
 By the time the election rolled around, this wasn't an issue of Republican or Democrat.
 It was about saving our country from the grips of a power-obsessed, bigoted misogynist who does not have the temperament to be President.